Bulat-Ziganshin/EasyProtoBuf/codegen/README.md

 `{0}` and `{1}` are replaced by the key and value types.
 If no placeholders are present, `<{0},{1}>` is appended.
 Include the corresponding container header before the generated header.

-Codegen currently supports scalar and enum map values.
+Codegen supports scalar, enum and message map values.
 Enum values are represented as `int32_t`.
-Message-valued maps are not supported yet.
+Message-valued maps may use message types that Codegen can currently emit; nested message definitions are not generated yet.

 ## Code insertion points